tmcanepa/Gemini-AI-Distributed-Query-System/README.md

    ```

 3. Configure your .env file:
   There should be a .env.example with how your .env file should look.
   a.
 Copy the `.env.example` into a new `.env` file
   b.
-Add your Gemini API key to the `.env` file:
+Add your Gemini API key to the `.env` file

 4. Ensure all files are in the correct directory structure as specified in the project.